ipfs/community/js-code-guidelines.md

 #### Supported Versions

-IPFS projects support both the Current and LTS versions of node.
+IPFS projects support both the Current and Active LTS versions of Node.js.
 Please see [nodejs.org](https://nodejs.org/) for what these currently are.

 Browser code may be transpiled using Babel to take advantage of the latest JavaScript features.